Himesh Reshammiya: 2003–2010

 Reshammiya has also worked as an actor, beginning with the film Aap Kaa Surroor.
-In Aap Kaa Surroor, Reshammiya added the song "Tanhaiyyan" from Boney Kapoor's proposed film Milenge Milenge.
+In 2006, during the early promotion of Aap Kaa Surroor, Himesh Reshammiya reused the song “Tanhaiyyan,” which had been composed during sessions for Milenge Milenge but was not included in the final soundtrack of that film.
 Initially, Reshammiya had composed the song for Kapoor's film, but later decided to use it for his own movie.
 Tips, which held the audio rights of Milenge Milenge, accused Reshammiya of copyright violation, as audio rights for "Aap Kaa Surroor – The Real Luv Story" were acquired by T-Series.
 However, Reshammiya defended himself, saying that he had made Kapoor listen to the song, but it was not included in Milenge Milenge.
 He also claimed to have tried to get in touch with Kapoor for seven months, and since there was no progress on the film, he decided to use the song for his own movie.

 Following the success in music, Reshammiya performed at various arenas worldwide with large shows and packed audiences.
 He was the first Indian singer to perform at Wembley Arena in London and the Heineken music hall in Amsterdam.

 Reshammiya was actively involved in mentoring and judging the singing competition Sa Re Ga Ma Pa Challenge on Zee TV.
 His group was known as Jai Mata Di Let's Rock Gharana.
 He was the winning mentor of the show in 2007.
 In 2009, Vaishali Mhade, a female contestant from his Jai Mata Di Let's Rock Gharana group, won the singing competition.
 He is also the team captain, judge, and mentor on Star Plus's show Music Ka Maha Muqqabla for the team Himesh's Warriors.
 Reshammiya was also the judge of the musical reality show Sur Kshetra, which was telecasted on Sahara One.
 He appeared as the special guest in the Grand Finale of Jo Jeeta Wohi Superstar 2, where he also trained the top four contestants.